 A good boxing diet plan is all about healthy eating with the right balance of carbohydrates, protein, and fats.
 Your body needs different proportions of each before and after strenuous exercise to stay in peak condition.

 There is no doubt that an intense toe-to-toe in the ring is going to work up an appetite.
 Choosing the right foods will make a big difference in how your body recovers.
-Remembering what to eat after boxing is critical to your training.
+Remembering what to eat after a workout is critical to your training and post workout meal.

 What Do Boxers Eat?